moby/moby/docs/extend/plugins.md

   a plugin that provides credentials and secret management using Keywhiz as a central repository.

+* The [REX-Ray plugin](https://github.com/emccode/rexraycli) is a volume plugin which is written in Go and provides advanced storage functionality for many platforms including EC2, OpenStack, XtremIO, and ScaleIO.

 ## Troubleshooting a plugin

 If you are having problems with Docker after loading a plugin, ask the authors